Quora: 2017 anonymity changes

-On February 9, 2017, Quora announced changes to their anonymity feature, detaching anonymous questions and edits from accounts.
-When asking or answering anonymously, an anonymous edit link is generated, only through which the question or answer can be edited in the future.
+On 9 February 2017, Quora announced changes to its anonymity feature, detaching anonymous questions and edits from accounts.
+When asking or answering anonymously, an anonymous edit link is generated, which is then the only channel to edit the question or answer.

 Since then, commenting anonymously and toggling one's answer between anonymous and public is no longer possible.
-These changes went into effect on March 20, 2017.
+These changes went into effect on 20 March 2017.
 Users were able to request a list of anonymous edit links to their existing anonymous questions and answers until then.

 2017 Series D funding

 In April 2017, Quora claimed to have 190 million monthly unique visitors, up from 100 million a year earlier.
 That same month, Quora was reported to have received Series D funding with a valuation of $1.8 billion.